carloss66/AlarmServer/README.md

 */api/alarm/duress*

 * Disarms system and triggers duress alarm.
-Defaults to the 0000 duress code.
+Defaults to 0000 duress code, but can be cofigured in cfg file.

 */api/alarm/chime*